Black-Knight13/EEL3000/README.md

 # EEL3000
-Project for Intro to Electrical Engineering
+Project for Intro to Electrical Engineering which involved lists, dictionaries & math.